josdem/cache-manager/README.md

 3. You can remove with `remove(key)` to your cache manager
 4. You can call `invalidate()` to remove all elements from cache

+**Second Milestone**

+1. Cache has a validation rule, this validation could be time expiration, key or value format, priority, etc.2.
+Implement validation support to the cache manager

 ### To run the project